Our Staff

 Peer Recovery Coach Peer Bridger

-Laykin is a Certified Peer Support Specialist and Trained Peer Bridger.
-She began her career in mental health and wellness in January of 2019, moving into different positions over the years that led her to her role as Peer Recovery Coach for MHASM, although her favorite title is “Mama”.
+Laykin is a Certified Peer Support Specialist, a Trained Peer Bridger and Youth Mental Health First Aid Facilitator.
+She began her career in mental health in January of 2019, moving into different positions.
 Laykin has served as a Young Adult CPSS working in foster care and juvenile justice systems, as well as Youth Engagement and Program Coordinator positions.
 She served as a CPSS Ambassador that helped develop and train the Young Adult Peer Support modules.
 Laykin has also participated in many conferences as a panelist, speaker, and facilitator.

 Patty Sinopoli